XML RSSGet our feed

 by An interested reader

-Yes, gay marriage does fall within the range of what can reasonably be called scriptural.
-Let's see if we can lay out the reasoning.
+Yes, gay marriage falls within the range of what can reasonably be called scriptural.
+Here is our reasoning.

 "But from the beginning of creation, God made them male and female.
 For this reason a man shall leave his father & mother and be joined to his wife, and the two shall become one.
 So they are no longer two but one.
 What there- fore God has joined together, let not man put asunder."
 Mark 10:6-9